ClickHouse/clickhouse-docs/docs/en/guides/developer/working-with-json/json-semi-structured.md

 ## Adding Primary Keys

 The above example is not realistic in that it has no primary or sort key i.e., it uses `tuple()`.
 This negates the benefit of the index features in ClickHouse.
 To add a primary key, and still exploit the JSON object capabilities, we recommended using a dedicated subkey for the JSON.
-This requires inserting the data using the JSONAsRow format instead of JSONAsObject.
+This requires inserting the data using the JSONEachRow format instead of JSONAsObject.
 For example, consider the JSON below and the corresponding table definition and insert statement.

 ```sql
 SET allow_experimental_object_type=1;